dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/StopSignDetection_ONNX/README.md

 ## Detect objects in an image

-When obtaining the prediction, we get a `float` array in the `PredictedLabels` property.
-This is the 125x13x13 output of the model [discussed earlier](#output-data-125x13x13).
-For each test image we get the max value of the predicted label and its corresponding index.
-We use that index to get the label based on the **labels.txt** file.
+When obtaining the prediction from images in the `test` directory, we get a `long` array in the `PredictedLabels` property, a `float` array in the `BoundingBoxes` property, and a `float` array in the `Scores` property.
+For each test image load it into a `FileStream` and parse it into a `Bitmap` object, then we use the `Bitmap` object to send into our input to make a prediction.

+We use the `Chunk` method to determine how many bounding boxes were predicted and use that to draw the bounding boxes on the image.
+To get the labels, we use the `labels.txt` file and use the `PredictedLabels` property to look up the label.

 ```csharp
 var labels = File.ReadAllLines("./model/labels.txt");